iSame7/Flickery/README.md

 **Modules** : Contains all VIPER Architecture design patterns modules.
 Every module has it's owen layer/components like Interactor, Presenter, View, Entity, Routing a.k.a (Wireframe).

-**MarvelTests** : Contains all unit testing files like testing VIPER modules and FlickeryAuthenticationTests.
+**FlickeryTests** : Contains all unit testing files like testing VIPER modules and FlickeryAuthenticationTests.

 # Design Patterns used: